Headquarters of the Federal Intelligence Service

 The Headquarters of the Federal Intelligence Service or the BND Headquarters (Zentrale des Bundesnachrichtendienstes, colloquially the BND-Zentrale) is the headquarters of the Federal Intelligence Service (BND) of Germany, and is located at the Chausseestraße in the Mitte district in the centre of Berlin.
-The building that houses its headquarters is the largest intelligence building in the world, being somewhat larger than the next largest – the CIA headquarters in Langley, Virginia.
+The building that houses its headquarters is the largest intelligence building in the world, surpassing the CIA headquarters in Langley, Virginia, in 2019.

 History

 The complex was designed by the architect firm Kleihues + Kleihues.
 Construction started in 2006 and was completed in 2017.
 With 260,000 m^{2} (2.8 million ft²) and around 4,000 people working there, it is the world's largest intelligence headquarters.
 It is also Berlin's second largest building, after Berlin Tempelhof Airport.
 The first employees moved into the new complex in late 2017; the relocation from the former headquarters in Pullach was completed in the autumn of 2018.